taylorbryant/gatsby-starter-tailwind/README.md

 * `npm run fix` - Run Prettier and ESLint with the `--fix` option

 ## Build your site
-Run `npm run build` to build your site for production.
+Use `npm run build` to build your site for production.

 ## Deploy